ttwag/EEC173A/Lecture/Ch2 - Network Layer.md

 ### Link-State Routing Algorithm
 * Dijkstra's Algorithm
-    * Net topology, link costs are known to all nodes.
+    * Net topology and link costs are known to all nodes.
     * Computes least cost paths from one node to all other nodes.
 * Notation
     * c(x, y): link cost from node x to y; c(j, k) = $\infty$ if j and k are not direct neighbors.